pineunity/apmec/doc/source/index.rst

 Installation
 ============

-For Tacker to work, the system consists of two parts, one is apmec system and another is VIM systems.
-Tacker system can be installed (here just some ways are listed):
+For Apmec to work, the system consists of two parts, one is apmec system and another is VIM systems.
+Apmec system can be installed (here just some ways are listed):

 * via devstack, which is usually used by developers
-* via Tacker source code manually
+* via Apmec source code manually
 * via Kolla installation